 He died a few days later in a car accident.

 The night of the accident, I was at a party.
 I was sitting on a huge log next to a guy I had a crush on, unable to believe he was actually talking to me.
 We were talking about our parents and I told him what a jerk my dad was and how it wouldn’t matter to me if I never saw him again.
 I had no idea he was, at that exact moment, being operated on a few miles away, having been crushed inside his car.

-At the party, a close friend of mine was practically hysterical shouting at me, “You can’t say that!
+At the party, my friend practically hysterical, shouting at me, “You can’t say that!
 You don’t mean that!”
-She already knew there had been an accident but had been instructed not to say anything because nobody knew how bad things were yet and they didn’t want to worry me.
+She already knew there had been an accident but had been instructed not to say anything because nobody had any details yet and they didn’t want to worry me.
 When we got back to her house that night, her mum told that my parents had been in an accident.
-Having just badmouthed him, I remember thinking “oh no! my dad!” but what I said, quite deliberately, was, “how’s my mum?”
-The answer she gave was, “as far as I know, they’re both fine.”
+Having just badmouthed him, I remember thinking, “Oh no! my dad!” but what I said, quite deliberately, was, “How’s my mum?”
+The answer she gave was, “As far as I know, they’re both fine.”
 I remember being so grateful to her for mentioning both of them despite my wilful omission.